JErBerlin/dndgame/README.md

 ### Some Background History

-Role-playing games (RPGs) immerse players in fictional settings where they assume the roles of characters and navigate adventures controlled by a game master.
-Originating in the 1970s with games like Dungeons & Dragons, RPGs have evolved from table-top formats to include online and app-supported versions.
-Dungeons & Dragons, in particular, has been pivotal in shaping the genre with its complex storylines and character development mechanics, influencing countless other games.
+Role-playing games, like Dungeons & Dragons, began in the 1970s.
+These games involve players taking on the roles of characters in a fictional setting, guided by a game master.
+These games have expanded from playing at a table with paper and pens to include versions that use digital technology and apps.

 ### Game Overview

-This RPG game exercise is a simplified application inspired by the classic elements of Dungeons & Dragons.
-It features a digital environment where players can experience the thrill of an RPG with less complexity, making it accessible for newcomers and enjoyable for seasoned players.
+This app is a digital role-playing game, although it simplifies some aspects of traditional role-playing games.

 #### The Gameplay

-- **Game Structure**: The game progresses from a defined start to an end, featuring multiple players and a game master.
+- **Game Structure**: The game has a clear start and end.
+Each game includes several players, which can enter or leave the game at some point.
-- **Characters**: At the start, players are assigned characters with predefined XP (experience points).
+- **Characters**: Players are given characters with a certain amount of XP (experience points) at the beginning.
-- **Game Master (GM)**: The GM initiates the game, assigns characters, and has the authority to modify game dynamics moderately but is not omnipotent.
+- **Game Master (GM)**: The GM starts the game, adds characters, and has certain powers to change the game after it has started.
+However, the GM is not all-powerful and cannot do everything.
-- **Player Actions**: Players use their XP to perform actions.
-They have the option to exit the game, removing their characters from the play.
+- **Player Actions**: Players can use their XP to perform actions or choose to leave the game, which removes their character from play.

+#### Non-Playing Characters (NPCs)

-- **Non-Playing Characters (NPCs)**: Managed by the GM, NPCs can be part of the game from the beginning or introduced later.
-The GM controls their actions and XP.
+- NPCs can be part of the game from the start or can be added later by the GM.
+The GM controls these characters, using their XP for actions or choosing to remove them from the game anytime.

 ### Game Rules

-- **Starting the Game**: The GM begins the game, assigns characters to players, and sets the initial scene.
+- **Starting the Game**: The GM sets up the game, assigns characters to players, and establishes the initial game conditions.
-- **During the Game**: Players take turns to use their XP for actions.
-The GM can alter the course by adjusting XP and introducing new players or NPCs.
+- **During the Game**: Players take turns using their XP to take actions.
+The GM can also change the game by adjusting XP or adding characters.
-- **Ending the Game**: The game concludes when the predefined end conditions are met.
+- **Ending the Game**: The game ends when it reaches its planned endpoint.

 ## How to Install the App